konkolyseismolab/seismolab/README.md

 ### Notes

  - We checked all available MWDUST implemeted dust maps.
-SFD __not__ sensitive to distance!
+SFD is __not__ sensitive to distance!
  - Best dust map is Combined19, which gives you the E(B-V).
- - Absorption values are calculated using constants from Green et al. 2019.
+ - Absorption values are calculated using extinction vectors from Green et al. 2019 and [IsoClassify](https://github.com/danxhuber/isoclassify)

 ### TODO
  - query all input targets at once whereever it is possible